rjframe/camino/CONTRIBUTING.md

 ```
 Add a widget to the box.

-The box was looking pretty empty with nothing inside it.
+The box was looking empty with nothing inside it.

-We could also have used a gadget, but widgets are shinier which should
+We could also have used a gadget, but widgets are shiny which should
 make looking inside the box a more pleasant experience going forward.

 This does mean we will no longer be able to fit some things inside the